KDE/kaidan/README.md

 issues.
 Do not expect it to be as good as the currently dominating instant messaging clients.

-If you are interested in the technical features Kaidan supports, you can have a look at our [overview of XEPs and RFCs][xeps-rfcs].
+If you are interested in the technical features, you can have a look at Kaidan's [overview page][overview] including XEPs and RFCs.

 ## Using and Building Kaidan